topthreat/PS_Audition_ReversePShellLab/readme.md

 # Introduction
 ## In this tutorial, we will modify the bashrc file of a compromised user on the target machine to gain remote access from another location.
 Get ready to sharpen your skills and master the art of hacking with two Ubuntu machines at your disposal - one serving as the target and the other as the attacking machine.

+# Scenario
+Imagine this: You're in the middle of a high-stakes cyber espionage mission, and you've just obtained a valid credential set.
+Your heart races with excitement as you contemplate your next move.
+You know exactly which server your target is likely to log into, and you have a plan to exploit that knowledge.

+You'll set up an ingenious trap, one that will automatically establish an SSH connection from the victim's machine to your own every time the user logs into the system.
+With this technique, you'll be able to gain access to confidential information without ever being detected.
+It's like something straight out of a spy movie, and you can't wait to put your plan into action.

 # Lab Requirements
-- Two Ubuntu machines
+- Two Ubuntu machines that can reach each other on the network
-- A user account with permission to edit the user's bashrc file on the target system
+- A user account that has permission to edit the targeted user's bashrc file on the target system

 # Environment Setup Notes
 - Establish a network connection between the two Ubuntu machines